ibr-cm/ions/_sources/best_practices.md.txt

 - test the extraction and plotting with a subset of your data first.
 No need to waste time & energy if there's a typo somewhere or the parameters of a task are not appropriately set.
+- increase the verbosity with `-vv...` to see what extractors, transformers and exporters do, e.g. which columns are extracted, are in- and output of transformers and get categorized.
 - if you are working with a subset of your data, be sure to test the assumptions made in your code on the whole dataset, e.g. handling of NaN values.
 Testing for those edge cases is a good way to verify your simulation code too.